 Once you find the tidal data that applies, look for the periods of time with the highest level of water movement.
 Most tide charts illustrate the water movement using a graph, but will also report the predicted variance between high tide and low tide in terms of feet.
 When you look at the graph, focus on the time periods illustrated by the ascending or descending line.
 It’s pretty simple, the steeper the line is on the graph or the more variance in feet between high and low tides, the more water movement you have and the better the fishing.

 Of course, these rules don’t necessarily apply if you’re planning to go freshwater fishing in a lake, pond, river or stream.
 While large freshwater bodies of water may experience minor variations caused by the gravitational pull of the moon, they are often masked by greater fluctuations that are produced by wind and pressure changes).
-However, you should still do the research to find out when the best times are to go freshwater fishing in your area.
+However, you can still use apps and solunar data to find out when the best times are to go freshwater fishing in your area.